magus/git-stack-cli/README.md

 1. Use `↑↓` and `space`/`enter` to navigate and assign commits to the PR
 1. Press `s` to sync created PRs and commits to Github

+### Base PRs on `master` branch

+By default PRs are stacked based on the order of commits in your branch.

+To separate a PR and base it on your `master` branch press `m`.

 ### Editing existing commits and pull requests

 Sometimes you want to add changes to an existing commit or pull request.